imaginationtech/constrainedrandom/docs/constrainedrandom.rst

 User-facing classes
 -------------------

 These classes are user-facing and the API should remain the same.

-.. autoclass:: constrainedrandom.Random
-   :members:
-   :undoc-members:
-   :show-inheritance:
+If changes are necessary, this should result in a major version increment.

 .. autoclass:: constrainedrandom.RandObj
    :members: